Politics

 They introduced legislation last week to protect teachers and other school employees who knowingly abuse transgender students.
 The bill would ban policies that require school personnel to use gender-inconsistent pronouns on a student's birth certificate.
 It also prohibits school policies that allow students to withhold information, including gender identity, from their parents

-See also The New Faces Of Black Power Politics
+See also The Power Games: Navigating the World of Politics

 Do these things really burn in Kentucky?